Lawreros/Super-Resolution/README.md

 # Super-Resolution Paper Replication
-This repository is ment to contain all of my experimentation with and replication of the different Super-Resolution (SR) papers and concepts that I come across.
+This repository is meant to contain all of my experimentation with and replication of the different Super-Resolution (SR) papers and concepts that I come across.
 Each paper will be given its own folder, with a README.md for each which further explains its contents.

 **Everyone is free to use the code found within this repository as they see fit (depending on the licensing of the codebases/publications I have provided links for), I only ask that you cite the relevant sources for each of these SR implementations (and myself if applicable)**